 Note: For the definition of 'CEU' and 'PDH' when earned on this website, CLICK HERE.

 The wars in Iraq and Afghanistan are different than previous wars.
 The challenges in effectively counseling these men and women are different.
 We now offer two online CE courses about assessment and counseling with Iraq and Afghanistan Veterans and their families for war zone trauma injuries including PTSD, Substance Use Disorders (SUDs), TBI, and other 'stress injuries' - and the difficult process of 'coming home'.
 Each course earns 5 Credit Hours and 5 PDHs - a total of 10 clock hours of CE if you take both courses.

 These two courses - sponsored by CEU By Net and focusing upon the treatment of war zone related trauma and 'silent injuries' - are FREE TO READ.
 You pay ONLY if you want to take a quiz to earn a certificate.
 Take just one course or both - these are separate courses.

-The two courses are derived from the larger manual for counselors, therapists, and other treatment providers which is published in the public domain by the ATTC Network (Great Lakes ATTC), Human Priorities, CSAT, and SAMHSA - 'Finding Balance After the War Zone - Considerations in the Treatment of Post-Deployment Stress Effects - A Guide for Clinicians'.
+The two courses are derived from the larger training manual for social workers, counselors, therapists, and other treatment providers which is published in the public domain by the ATTC Network (Great Lakes ATTC), Human Priorities, CSAT, and SAMHSA - 'Finding Balance After the War Zone - Considerations in the Treatment of Post-Deployment Stress Effects - A Guide for Clinicians'.